 Can I get a loan for my deposit?

-Instead though, you might be able to borrow 100% of the purchase price, if you have a guarantor who can support you with the deposit.
-However, we always recommend you speak to a mortgage adviser first so you have a clear idea of what your options are.
+If you can’t afford the deposit, you might want to consider finding someone who can act as a mortgage guarantor.
+We also recommend you speak to a mortgage adviser so you have a clear idea what your options are.

 How do I get a deposit back if my purchase falls through?

-If you’ve already exchanged contracts and then the purchase falls through because the seller has dropped out, you will receive your full deposit back from your legal company.
+If you’ve already exchanged contracts and then the purchase falls through because the seller has dropped out, you’ll get your full deposit back from your legal company.

 How can I make buying a house less stressful?